jordan-tr7/r-handbook/hello-framework/src/2-1_variables.md

 - a data type
 - and a value

-If you want people to read your code without hating you, it helps to have informative variable names that are easy to read and follow a consistent casing pattern.
+If you want to write code that doesn't annoy people, it helps to have informative variable names that are easy to read and follow a consistent casing pattern.
 For example, here are...

 Some Good Variable Names:
 - *file_path*